 "Burden" and "standard" of proof are sometimes used interchangeably, but this article explains the important distinction between them.

-For much more about the standards of proof, see Standards of Proof at Trial.
+Learn more in Standards of Proof at Trial.